Strategy and Performance Management

 Digital transformation (DT) requires new leadership roles: CIOs evolving from operational to strategic and CDOs emerging to lead transformation.

 Form small groups of 3 to 4 students.
-Discuss your findings from reading Lorenz and Buchwald (2023).
-Create a presentation that summarises the key findings.
-Each presentation should last 5 minutes.
+Discuss your findings from reading Lorenz & Buchwald (2023).
+Prepare to present the key findings.

 Your summary must include the following considerations:

 The Chief Information Officer (CIO) traditionally leads the IT department, ensuring technology infrastructure supports organizational goals.
-They manage data, information systems, and IT operations as well as they address cybersecurity, data privacy, and compliance with IT regulations (Lorenz and Buchwald 2023).
+They manage data, information systems, and IT operations as well as they address cybersecurity, data privacy, and compliance with IT regulations (Lorenz & Buchwald, 2023).

 The Chief Digital Officer (CDO) is responsible for driving digital innovation and transformation across the organization.
 They often focus on enhancing customer experiences through digital channels and technologies.
-They collaborate across departments to integrate digital solutions into various aspects of the business (Lorenz and Buchwald 2023).
+They collaborate across departments to integrate digital solutions into various aspects of the business (Lorenz & Buchwald, 2023).

 They may face challenges in aligning strategic objectives and collaborating effectively.